Norfolk Orbital Railway

-The Norfolk Orbital Railway — as the Holt, Melton Constable and Fakenham Railway Company — is a proposed rail project in Norfolk, England, which is proposed to look at bringing a new rail connection to North and Mid Norfolk.
+The Norfolk Orbital Railway – as the Holt, Melton Constable and Fakenham Railway Company – is a proposed rail project in Norfolk, England, which is planning to bring a new rail connection to North and Mid Norfolk.

 The proposed line would link stations at Sheringham and Wymondham on the national rail network by using tracks of the two standard gauge heritage railways in the county, and restoring the former Midland and Great Northern Joint Railway line between Holt and Fakenham, creating a circular route that could be used by passenger services.

 The heritage lines affected are Mid-Norfolk Railway and the North Norfolk Railway, with the route including stations on both of these lines as well as on part of National Rail network and on a disused section between County School and Holt.
-These are both 2 entirely separate enterprises.
+These are both entirely separate enterprises.

 History

 The line from Fakenham to Melton Constable was built by the Lynn and Fakenham Railway, later the Midland and Great Northern Joint Railway's main line from Peterborough to Great Yarmouth.
 The line from Melton Constable to Holt was part of the M&GN branch line to Cromer.
 The section between County School and Fakenham was part of the Norfolk Railway, later the Great Eastern Railway Wymondham to Wells Branch.

 The M&GN main line closed to passengers in February 1959.
 The branch line remained open, operated as part of the line from Norwich Thorpe, when it was cut back to Sheringham in 1964.
 The passenger service on the GER line from Fakenham ended in 1964, with the line finally closing in the 1980s.